codicolus/haildata_analysis/scripts/analysing_haildata_using_tmap_md.md

 Radars sample the entire atmosphere in a certain period of time by scanning a full 360 degree circle at different (discrete) azimuths and elevation angles.
-How the atmosphere is sampled depends on radar system and scanning strategy.
+How the atmosphere is sampled depends on both radar system and scanning strategy.
 There are however limitations in sampling the atmosphere.
 First, current radar systems such as the **Weather Surveillance Radar 88 Doppler (WSR-88D)** used in the **Next-Generation Radar (NEXRAD) network** are limited by a maximum elevation angle.
 This is not problematic when storms occur at a certain distance away from the